Azure/azure-powershell/src/ResourceManager/Advisor/Commands.Advisor/help/Set-AzureRmAdvisorConfiguration.md

 Type       : Microsoft.Advisor/Configurations
 ```

-Makes all the resource-level configuration that are already updates by the user to be excluded from the filtering process.
-This will take into effect only if the user has updated in the exclude property of resourceGroup in the past, if not by default it will be excluded from the filtering.
+Makes all the resource-level configuration that are already updates by the user to be included in the recommendation generation.
+This will take into effect only if the user has updated in the exclude property of resourceGroup in the past, if not by default it will be included in the recommendation generation.

 ### Example 7
 ```powershell